Anomalous Floquet Insulators: Existence of the anomalous Floquet insulator

-The approach outlined above can also be applied to other anomalous Floquet phases.
-For example, our approach can be used to demonstrate the stability of discrete time crystals, which was shown previously by other means~\cite{Khemani16,Else16, Curt16} (see Appendix~\ref{app:TimeCrystals}).
+The arguments above can be extended to other AFI driving protocols (e.g., if disorder acts throughout the entire driving period, see Appendix~\ref{app:OtherProtocols}).
+The approach we used here can also be used to establish the stability of other anomalous Floquet phases: in Appendix~\ref{app:TimeCrystals} we apply it to demonstrate the stability of discrete time crystals, which was shown previously by other means~\cite{Khemani16,Else16, Curt16}.